 We can apply the construction {of $\Homol^{G}_{\bC,\max}$} to a unital $C^{*}$-algebra {$A$} with $G$-action in place of $ {\bC}$. {If $A$ has a trivial $G$-action} one could try to compare {$\Homol^{G}_{\bC,\max}$} with the functor {$\Homol^{\DL,G}_{ A}:G\Orb\to \bS$} constructed following ideas of Davis--L\"uck \cite{davis_lueck}, {see Construction \ref{weijgowergrewferff}.} {An immediate difference between these functors is that the Davis--L\"uck functor satisfies $\Homol^{\DL,G}_{ A}(G/H)\simeq \Homol(A\rtimes_{r}H)$, i.e., it involves the reduced crossed product instead of the maximal one as \eqref{qrwgojoiqrfwefqwefqwef} .}

 {In the remainder of the present section we} construct a functor

 whose values on orbits $G/H$ are given by We furthermore provide a comparison map

-induced by the canonical morphism between the maximal and reduced crossed products. {If $A$ is a unital $C^{*}$-algebra with trivial $G$-action we also provide an equivalence between the Davis-L\"uck functor $\Homol^{\DL,G}_{ A}$ and $\Homol^{G}_{\Hilb_{c}(A)^{u},r}$.}
+whose component at $G/H$ is the canonical morphism between the maximal and reduced crossed products. {If $A$ is a unital $C^{*}$-algebra with trivial $G$-action we will also provide an equivalence between the Davis--L\"uck functor $\Homol^{\DL,G}_{ A}$ and $\Homol^{G}_{\Hilb_{c}(A)^{u},r}$.}

 \begin{construction} {\em We consider $\bC $ in $\Fun(BG,\Ccat)$.
 We assume that $\bC$ admits finite orthogonal sums.
 This assumption implies that a finite sum of mutually orthogonal effective projections is again an effective projection.
 We introduce a functor